BrentPease1/second-life/content/biodiversity/cbn.md

   columns: "1"

 ---
+<p style="text-align: center;"> {{< figure library="true" src="cbn.png" >}} </p>

+The Campus Biodiversity Network is a global group of universities joining efforts to encourage documenting and monitoring biodiversity on campus.
+All efforts are documented on [iNaturalist](https://www.inaturalist.org/projects/campus-biodiversity-network-la-biodiversite-au-campus) where universities can tally their species count and compare across the globe.
+Good news: SIU is currently 2nd across all competing universities with nearly 8,000 species documented on campus!

-<p style="text-align: center;"> {{< figure library="true" src="campus_lake.jpg" >}} </p>
+<p style="text-align: center;"> {{< figure library="true" src="cbn_stats.png" >}} </p>

-With Campus Lake, Thompson woods, and [Touch of Nature](https://ton.siu.edu/), Southern Illinois University has a beautiful campus!
-The PEASE Lab has several ongoing campus and community efforts to document biodiversity across our campus.